eels/tailwind-compose/README.md

 ### Transient Props

-To prevent props that are only meant to be consumed by your composed components from being passed to the underlying React node or rendered to the DOM element, you can prefix them with a dollar sign (`$`), turning it into a transient prop.
+To prevent props that are only meant to be consumed by your composed components from being passed to the underlying React node or rendered to the DOM element, you can prefix them with a dollar sign (`$`), turning them into a transient prop.

 In the above example, `$isSecondary` is not rendered to the final DOM element.

 ## Extending Components

 As you start to build out your component library, you may wish to use a component but slightly change or build upon its styling.
-While you could use conditional classes and props to do this, depending on how many alterations you  make this could quickly become unmaintainable.
+While you could use conditional classes and props to do this, depending on how many alterations you make, this could quickly become unmaintainable.

-To simplify the process, you can just extend an existing composed component and supply it with a list of additional classes you wish to attach resulting in a new component that is the best of both worlds.
+To simplify the process, you can just extend an existing composed component and supply it with a list of additional classes you wish to attach, resulting in a new component that is the best of both worlds.

 ```jsx
 const Button = compose.button(() => [